דלג לתוכן הראשי

 Should You Invest in a Brain Herbal Supplement?

-The important question for the Israeli reader: What should you buy, and what should you skip?.
+The important question for the Israeli reader: What is worth buying, and what should you skip?

-- If you have diagnosed Mild Cognitive Impairment (MCI): It's worth talking to a neurologist about Bacopa (300 mg per day) or Lion's Mane (1.8 grams per day).
-The evidence is weak but not zero, and side effects are mild.
+1. If you have diagnosed Mild Cognitive Impairment (MCI): It's worth talking to a neurologist about Bacopa (300 mg per day) or Ashwagandha (600 mg per day), which have the most consistent human evidence.
+For Lion's Mane, human evidence is weak and inconsistent, but side effects are mild.

-- If you are healthy and want prevention: Investment in aerobic fitness, quality sleep, and a Mediterranean diet outweighs any supplement in the world.
-Supplements are a backup, not a replacement.
+2. If you are healthy and want prevention: Investment in aerobic fitness, quality sleep, and a Mediterranean diet outweighs any supplement in the world.
+Supplements are an addition, not a replacement.

-- Curcumin only in a formulation with high bioavailability (BCM-95, Meriva, Theracurmin).
-Regular turmeric is ineffective as a supplement.
+5. Curcumin only in a formulation with high bioavailability (BCM-95, Meriva, Theracurmin).
+Regular turmeric is not effective as a supplement.

-- Exotic plants from unfamiliar sources: If the only source is a regional news site without reference to human research in an academic format, wait.
+6. Exotic plants from unknown sources: If the only source is a regional news site without a reference to a human study in an academic format, wait.
 If the product is good, it will also reach international research.

 What to Look For Before Buying

-The herbal supplement market tends toward exaggerated advertising and inconsistent quality.
+The herbal supplement market tends towards exaggerated advertising and inconsistent quality.
 Three questions to ask:

-- Is the extract standardized?
-Any quality supplement states the Standardization, e.g., '50% bacosides' for Bacopa or '5% withanolides' for Ashwagandha.
-Without standardization, the concentration of the active ingredient can vary by a factor of 10 between bottles.
+• Is the extract standardized?
+Any quality supplement states the standardization, e.g., '50% bacosides' for Bacopa or '5% withanolides' for Ashwagandha.
+Without standardization, the concentration of the active compound can vary tenfold between bottles.

-- Is there third-party lab testing?
+• Is there third-party lab testing?
 Reputable companies like NSF, USP, and ConsumerLab test supplements.
-A label with 'tested by NSF' is worth the extra cost.
+A label saying 'tested by NSF' is worth the extra cost.

 The Broader Perspective

-Every new plant discovery that appears in headlines is an opportunity for critical examination.
-Traditional plants are not necessarily wrong, but they are not necessarily right either.
-They offer a starting point on which modern research should be built.
+Every new plant discovery that appears in the headlines is an opportunity for critical examination.
+Traditional plants are not necessarily wrong, but they are also not necessarily right.
+They offer a starting point upon which modern research should be built.

-The plants with the best evidence for brain aging—Bacopa, Lion's Mane, and Ashwagandha—started in traditional medicine and reached controlled research.
-They are the beautiful story of tradition passing through the sieve of science.
-Many other plants, and perhaps also the new Uzbek plant reported this week, have not yet reached that point.
+The plants with the best evidence for brain aging, Bacopa and Ashwagandha, started in traditional medicine and reached controlled research.
+They are the beautiful story of tradition passing through the filter of science.
+Many other plants, including Lion's Mane whose human evidence is still thin, and perhaps the new Uzbek plant reported this week, have not yet fully arrived there.

 The broader lesson: Brain health is not something you can buy in a capsule.
 Even the best plants provide a modest effect compared to physical activity, sleep, and quality nutrition.
 They are a supplement, not a foundation.
 If you are healthy and live well, a herbal supplement is perhaps an additional 5% on top of 95% of good habits.
 This hierarchy is important to remember before any purchase.